+Behavioral performance metrics as a function of task type (detection in noise or detection in silence) and pharmacological intervention.
+Formatting and metrics as in c).
+Dark and light red bars indicate performance in the detection-in-noise task, with application of saline or muscimol.
+Dark and light grey bars indicate performance in the detection-in-silence task, with application of saline or muscimol.

-value over time along this coding direction.
-This was repeated for all trials, and the projection values were averaged for every trial within a 30ms window after target onset.
-We then grouped these values into trial distributions for each target volume, and compared them to noise trial distributions by estimating a criterion projection value that best predicted whether each was a target or noise trial (example projection value distributions from the recording in Figure 4C, left panel is shown in Figure 4d, right panel).
+value along this coding direction.
+This was repeated for all trials, and the projection values were averaged for every trial within a 40ms window after target onset.
+We then grouped these values into trial distributions for each target volume, and compared them to noise trial distributions by estimating a criterion projection value that best predicted whether each was a target or noise trial (example projection value distributions from the recording session in Figure 4C, left panel is shown in Figure 4d, right panel).